mhaberler/platform-espressif32/README.md

 # Espressif 32: development platform for [PlatformIO](https://platformio.org)

+> [!NOTE]
+> This repository brings platform-replacement URL that can be used to get newer Arduino for PlatformIO.
+> My intention was to create one place for platform dependency for all ksIotFrameworkLib based projects.
+>
+> Some packages come from Tasmota, many thanks to [Jason2866](https://github.com/Jason2866) for sharing them.
+> Original repository can be found here: [tasmota/platform-espressif325](https://github.com/tasmota/platform-espressif325).

 [![Build Status](https://github.com/platformio/platform-espressif32/workflows/Examples/badge.svg)](https://github.com/platformio/platform-espressif32/actions)

 ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
 ESP32 integrates an antenna switch, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.